 - Multiple firmness options.
 If your firmness preferences require something slightly to the softer or firmer side of Medium, Layla offers both options for a more tailored fit.

 - A deeper cradle.
-The Medium-Soft side will hold your body in a slightly deeper cradle than what is offered by the competition.
+The Soft side will hold your body in a slightly deeper cradle than what is offered by the competition.

 - Sleep hot.
 With the inclusion of super-conductor copper, ThermoGel® in the cover, and convoluted foam, this product has taken extra measures to combat the heat retention associated with memory materials and keep the sleeper’s temperature well regulated through the night.